datadryad/dryad-app/app/views/stash_engine/pages/_fees_publisher.html.md

 Partners pay a flat Annual Service Fee to help cover Dryad’s fixed costs for service, infrastructure and operations.
 Our fixed expenses include: partner support, training, and outreach; operation, maintenance and development of the Dryad platform; financial and legal administration; and leadership, oversight, and strategy development.
 As a global virtual organization, Dryad does not operate a physical office.
 Consult our [annual reports](https://github.com/datadryad/governance/tree/main/annual-reports) for details on Dryad expenses.

 Annual Service Fees for Dryad publisher and society partners are tiered according to total publishing revenue or expenses.
-This approach is modeled after CrossRef, and uses the same tiers (as of November 2024).
+This approach is modeled after Crossref, and uses the same tiers (as of November 2024).

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="margin: 0 auto">